This page offers information about the procedure on the European policy and legislative process in the Dutch Senate.

 On 16 November 2010 the group of the leaders of all political parties represented in the Dutch Senate adopted a memorandum on parliamentary diplomacy.
 The memorandum was an initiative of the (former) President of the Senate, René van der Linden.
 The aim of this memorandum is to outline the diplomatic activities of the Senate and indicate how the effectiveness of the Senate's work can be enhanced still further through parliamentary diplomacy.

-Every three weeks the staff of the Senate will publish a newsletter known as the 'EUpdate'.
+Every month the staff of the Senate will publish a newsletter known as the 'EUpdate'.
 This will provide information about the progress made in considering the various European proposals in the Senate.
-For example, a total overview can be provided and any links between different European proposals can be examined.
-The 'EUpdate' will be distributed by e-mail and in hard copy.
-As it will be a public document it will also be published on the Senate's websites.
+The 'EUpdate' will be distributed by e-mail.
 This will give third parties the opportunity to respond to specific proposals.
-The newsletter will also contain information about the European institutions and major European developments.

 Partly as a result of the process of reflection on Europe in the Senate, it has also been decided to restructure the Senate's European website.
 Each Senate committee now has its 'own' page on www.europapoort.nl where it will be possible to find out what European proposals are currently under consideration by the committee concerned.
 This structure resembles as closely as possible the structure of the Senate website on which the progress of scrutiny of draft legislation per committee can be found.
 The provision of hyperlinks between www.eerstekamer.nl and www.europapoort.nl will create a user-friendly setting.
 Members will also easily be able to click on a menu to reach the electronic dossier made for each European proposal and monitor the progress of the proposal in the European institutions.